rsdoiel/antenna/archives/2025/planet_2025.19.md

 date: 2025-05-12, from: United Nations, Top Stories

-UN Secretary-General António Guterres welcomed the release of a hostage held in in Gaza on Monday and renewed his call for a permanent ceasefire and greater humanitarian access to the war-torn enclave.&nbsp;
+UN Secretary-General António Guterres welcomed the release of a hostage held in Gaza on Monday and renewed his call for a permanent ceasefire and greater humanitarian access to the war-torn enclave.&nbsp;

 <br>